arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-The S&amp;P 500 index increased 9.1% in July as <strong>stockmarkets</strong> rebounded Friday, its best monthly performance since November of 2020.
+The S&amp;P 500 index increased by 9.1% in July as <strong>stockmarkets</strong> rebounded on Friday, its best monthly performance since November 2020.
 The Dow Jones Industrial Average and the Nasdaq Composite also posted monthly rises of 6.7% and 12%, respectively.
 Despite fears of [a recession](https://te.arielherself.xyz/finance-and-economics/2022/07/24/why-it-is-too-early-to-say-the-world-economy-is-in-recession), markets were buoyed by the tech giants’ gains after Apple, Amazon, Microsoft and Alphabet reported earnings this week.

-<strong>Ukraine</strong> and <strong>Russia </strong>blamed each other for the shelling of a prison which killed 53 Ukrainian prisoners of war.
-Ukraine said Russia had launched the attack to cover up evidence of Russian war crimes against imprisoned Ukrainians, and that claims to the contrary were part of Moscow’s “information war”.
-Russia said Ukraine had used American-supplied rockets against the prison, which is located in a Russian-controlled separatist region of Ukraine.
+Volodymyr Zelensky, <strong>Ukraine</strong>’s president, called a strike on a prison which killed 53 Ukrainian prisoners of war “a deliberate Russian [<strong>war crime</strong>](https://te.arielherself.xyz/international/2022/04/04/how-if-at-all-might-russia-be-punished-for-its-war-crimes-in-ukraine)”.
+Russia blamed Ukraine, accusing it of using American-supplied rockets against the prison, which lies in Russian-controlled territory.
+The International Committee of the Red Cross said it is seeking access to the site to help the wounded.

 The top diplomats from <strong>America</strong> and <strong>Russia</strong> discussed the potential for a prisoner swap and safe passage for [Ukrainian grain](https://te.arielherself.xyz/europe/2022/07/22/after-agreeing-to-let-ukraine-export-grain-russia-rockets-its-port) in their first call since the invasion began.
 Antony Blinken said he pressed Sergei Lavrov to release Brittney Griner, a women’s basketball star, and Paul Whelan, a former marine.
 The Kremlin would prefer to negotiate prisoner exchanges using “quiet diplomacy”, according to a statement from Russia’s foreign ministry.